-These consolidated and separate financial statements have been prepared on a going concern basis as a public benefit charity, under the historic cost convention, as modified for the revaluation of certain investments and properties measured at fair value, and in accordance with the Statement of Recommended Practice (SORP) Accounting and Reporting by Charities, published in 2015, Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", the Charities Act 2011 and the Companies Act 2006.
-No separate Statement of Financial Activities (SOFA) has been presented for the charity alone, as permitted by section 408 of the Companies Act.
+These consolidated and separate financial statements have forecasts and projections, taking account of possible changes in performance, show that the charity should be been prepared on a going concern basis as a public benefit charity, under the historic cost convention, as modified able to operate within the level of its current facilities.
+The for the revaluation of certain investments and properties measured at fair value, and in accordance with the Statement of Recommended Practice (SORP) Accounting and the foreseeable future.
+Reporting by Charities, published in 2015, Financial Reporting As described above and in the Annual Report, following Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", the Charities Act 2011 and the Trustees' assessment of going concern (see page 41), the Companies Act 2006.
+No separate Statement of Financial the Trustees continue to adopt the going concern basis in Activities (SOFA) has been presented for the charity alone, as preparing the financial statements. permitted by section 408 of the Companies Act.